DebaratiMajumder/Microservices-InMemoryCaching/README.md

 4. Spring Cache2k
 5. Explicit caching

 I have used some APIs of NCDC Data Access APIs for back-end calls which need a token.
-Please note that the value of the property below in /src/main/resources/application.properties won't actually work because I don't want to share my token and I have changed the value of the property below:
+Please note that the value of the property below in /src/main/resources/application.properties won't work because I don't want to share my token and I have changed the value of the property below:

 weather.token=